 10. So what are some wins that you had from using these tools to solve for the initial challenges and new challenges that have arisen along the way?

-So in the past 30 months, we have done two ROI analysis which came out to a combined 711% revenue ROI.
+In the past 30 months, we have done two ROI analysis which came out to a combined 711% revenue ROI.
 The second one we did was the most interesting because I actually brought the call data into it and I was able to determine an extra 108 residents that actually picked up the phone and called as their first interaction with the community.

-So that brought in so much more value to us.
+That brought in so much more value to us.
 And I’m actually really excited to be able to say I told Chris this morning that as of today, Arbor actually had its highest SQL month on record.
 So things are really coming together and while inbound does take a long time, it’s worth it when it starts to compound on itself.

 – That’s incredible.
 And congratulations.

 – Yeah, and that’s… The month of May is not typically a high-performing month in our industry.
 So, hats off to the system for working.